 Beginning in 2017, Joshua Smith assumes a new role as artistic director of Cleveland Ensemble, a chamber orchestra and community engagement initiative based in Cleveland.

 Mr. Smith appears as a chamber musician throughout the United States, including recent and ongoing appearances with the Philadelphia Chamber Music Society, at the Marlboro and Santa Fe chamber music festivals, and with the Israeli Chamber Project.
-In 2016, Mr. Smith brought Ensemble HD to the Philadelphia Chamber Music Society, collaborated with Yolanda Kondonassis, Jane Glover and The Cleveland Orchestra, and joined a new Musicians From Marlboro tour.
-2016 also included his first performances of Pierre Boulez’s 1985 “Mémoriale” at Marlboro and in Cleveland.
-In 2017, Mr. Smith looks forward to joining the Formosa Quartet at Piedmont Chamber Music Festival.
+In November 2018, Joshua will do the US Premier of Matthias Pintscher’s Transir with The Cleveland Orchestra.
+And he looks forward to joining Barbara Hannigan in January, 2019, as a soloist with the orchestra in Miami.
+In 2017, Mr. Smith joined the Formosa Quartet at Piedmont Chamber Music Festival.
 Other summer appearances have included the Mainly Mozart Festival in San Diego, the Pensacola Chamber Music Festival and the Lake Champlain Chamber Music Fest.
 Serving as guest curator of music for the Cleveland Museum of Art, Smith created a series of chamber music concerts that were presented in the galleries of the museum’s special exhibit, “Monet in Normandy.”
 He has also performed in collaborative concerts with the Pensacola Museum of Art, the Museum of Contemporary Art in Miami, and at the 92nd Street Y in New York City.